by M.Hayes (c) 2005; All Rights Reserved

 I think sometimes the other kids are mean because they’re mad they are here.
 Maybe they learned that screaming doesn’t do any good but I bet they didn’t used to be mean in their old life.
 Like me, and the towel rack; I know in my old life I never saw some of the things that happened in foster care... its making me a different kid…

 I gave Lil’ Sis my white shirt when she came in, because she didn’t have any shirts that fit.
 I try to protect her as much as I can, even from Mom.
 Especially now, ever since the night I call the “cord night”.
 I could still feel the stinging on my side and butt from the ruler the night before.

-I kept telling myself as I try to ignore the stinging and get ready to go to sleep.
+I kept telling myself that it’s almost Tuesday, as I try to ignore the stinging and get ready to go to sleep.
 Dad was in the bathroom fixing the towel rack when it happened.
 Mom was mad too and got madder as Dad was calling me bad names for breaking the rack last night.

 He kept saying that they didn’t get paid enough money for the things that are broken by the “brats”.
 I don’t know who Dad gets paid by, but he’s always yelling, “It’s not enough to take care of these brats”.

 Myb real mommy didn’t call me names and I don’t think anybody paid her to take care of me.
 Dad used to be in the army and he’s really fussy about things being just right.
 When Dad yells (which is a lot) he never uses our names.
 He even makes us wear army clothes sometimes.